 Every winter, a growing number of British cyclists and triathletes are swapping their mundane turbo sessions for something altogether more compelling.
-The winter doesn’t need to be an ‘off season’ where you prepare for the summer.
+These chilly months around Christmas don’t need to be an ‘off season’ where you prepare for the summer.
 In fact for many, the cyclocross season can be the highlight of the calendar.
 With the close group racing, fantastically friendly and welcoming communities, and intense and at times, highly technical courses; cyclocross offers us an opportunity to embrace winter and have fun while we’re at it.

 - It will help improve your bike handling skills